ammarhashmi113/ammarhashmi113/README.md

 🎓 CS Graduate from Bahria University.
 (2020–2024)
 🧑‍💻 Full-stack developer focused on building production-ready apps using the MERN stack.
+🤖 Automate boring stuff with Selenium when I'm free.
 🧪 Currently working on [**Devblogs**](https://github.com/ammarhashmi113/devblogs), a full-stack blog hosting app.
 🐱 Cat feeder by day, chai lover by night. ☕
 📍 Based in Islamabad, open to relocation or remote roles.